ITManagerCOH/security-policies/README.md

 Yes!
 Feel free to be inspired by GEOGO's internal security policies for use in your own organization.
 These policies are available under CC0-1.0.

+##Acknowledgement

+This policy set are directly inferred from Tailgate's Security policy.
+Thanks to all members of Tailgate Security team for putting out the complex clauses in simple terms.

 ## Contributing

 We do not accept public contributions or issues on this repository.
 This is because this repository acts as the source of truth for GEOGO's internal policies.
 If you are a GEOGO user, and have a question or concern about one of these policies, please contact info@geogo.in.